 During the spring of each year, students select their courses for the following year.
 Any change during the regular academic year is initiated through completion of the "Schedule Change Form" available in the guidance office.
 Schedule changes, other than track change, are discouraged due to the considerable time spent on the scheduling process and the negative impact to class size.

-Final grades are a culmination of a full year's work - four quarters and a final examination.
+Final grades are a culmination of a full year's work - four quarters with an exam each quarter.
 The best possible education Toms River High School North can give is being offered to you.
 Only YOU can make the most of it depending upon the effort you make each and every day.

 Forms are available in the guidance office to request that your transcript be forwarded to another school, agency or organization.
 Since permission is required, transcripts will not be released without proper written authorization.
 Please allow at least five (5) working days to process a transcript.